 These snowman clothespins from Easy Peasy and Fun are super cute and very unique.
 I would add a magnet to the back.
 Parents can use it to display a photo or great work on the refrigerator!

-I think the kids would have a blast painting this snowman pot from Card-Marking Connections!
-I think I would have them plant a few seeds in the pot.
+I think the kids would have a blast painting this snowman pot!
+And it looks so easy to do.
+I might spray paint the pots white to save time.
+And I think I would have them plant a few seeds in the pot.

 It is important to get the kids up and moving.
 It makes every party more fun and memorable.
 These games look fun and simple!